 Light solutions for a dark kitchen

 - Consider removing some internal walls.
 If your adjacent living room is flooded with light, see if it is possible to take down the wall between the two rooms.
-An open plan room could take advantage of the light coming in from a particular direction.
-Just be sure to check with a structural engineer first and don’t forget to consider if there is the need for a fire curtain!
+An open-plan room could take advantage of the light coming in from a particular direction.
+Just be sure to check with a structural engineer first and don’t forget to consider if there is a need for a fire curtain!

 - Never underestimate the importance of good lighting in a room.
 Not just for adding light, but also for functionality, your mood and even your health – nobody likes glare!
 Consider having a lighting professional to help you.
 They can talk to you about your particular wants and needs for the space and put a lighting plan together accordingly.
 If in doubt – ask an expert!

 - Paint colour can be so influential towards the atmosphere of a room.
 If the walls and furniture are dark, the space will immediately feel smaller.
 Whereas lighter colours will instantly bring space to a room.

 - Alternatively, if you know that light base cabinets won’t suit you (they can mark easily), painting any wall cabinetry the same light colour as the walls can help blend them away and create a bigger sense of light and space, whilst maintaining a darker more practical colour at the base level.

 If you’d like to discuss more solutions for a dark kitchen, do not hesitate to get in touch with our team of experts.